arpon-kapuria/arpon-kapuria/README.md

 ## Hi there! 👋

-I'm Arpon, a Computer Science graduate on paper and a traveler at heart.<br>
+I'm Arpon, a Computer Science graduate on paper and a traveler at heart.
+I’m currently working as a Research Assistant at [AMIR Lab ↗](https://amirl.org/).<br>
-I’m currently working as a Research Assistant at [AMIR Lab ↗](https://amirl.org/).
 Here, you’ll find some of the projects I’ve been working on.

 ## About Me